jennifer-magpantay/igti_fullstack_bootcamp_2020/module01-js/sample-api/README.md

-#LUCKY LOTTERY
+# Luck Lottery API

+## IGTI FullStack BootCamp 2020

+---

+The task:
-Sample API to generate a random sequence of lottery numbers.
+- Develop an basic API to generate through JavaScript a random sequence of lottery numbers.

+Achievements:
-All functions to generate the numbers are build on the back end of the api.
+- All functions to generate the numbers are build on the back end of the api.
 At the front-end, conjointly with the HTML and CSS, Javascript is used to fetch the response from the server into the HTML element.